xerolinux/XeroHub/content/gear.md

 **Laptop :**

-Honorable mention is my **Lenovo Thinkpad T14 Gen 1** that I use in the office, with `1Tb nVme`, a `Ryzen 5 PRO 4650U`, `16Gb RAM` and an iGPU.
+It is my **Lenovo Thinkpad T14 Gen 1** that I use in the office, with `1Tb nVme`, a `Ryzen 5 PRO 4650U`, `16Gb RAM` and an iGPU.

 ![ThinkPad](https://i.imgur.com/iTXrFRw.png)

-I mainly use this thing for testion other Distros and configs.
+I mainly use this thing for testing other Distros and configs.
 It never stays on the same OS longer than a month or two.
 I love it, everything I throw at it works without any issues.
 It will never see **Windows** mark my words.
 It's the most **Linux** friendly laptop on the market today...

 ### Other systems